ZhihongShao/MIMAX/README.md

 ## Contact

-* For any question, please contact [Zhihong Shao](szh19@mails.tsinghua.edu.cn) or post Github issue.
+* For any question, please contact <szh19@mails.tsinghua.edu.cn> or post Github issue.